peter88213/manuskript_md/README.md

   The first level headings show the characters' names.
   The character information is structured on the second level.
 - Creates *manuscript.md*, a Markdown-formatted text file containing all chapters and scenes.
+- Creates synopses on all levels (up to 6) of the Manuskript *Outline*:
+    - Full chapter summaries in a document per chapter level.
+    - Short chapter summaries in a document per chapter level.
+    - Full scene summaries.
+    - Short scene summaries.
+    - Scene titles.
 - You can control which documents are created with the command line parameters.

 ## Requirements